LKTB - BRNO/Tuřany

 - instrument approaches at the LKTB irrespective of the flight rules and/or the type of flight.

 LFA slot represents the time period of LFA execution exclusively.
-The time of entry to the CTR Tuřany or TMA Brno is considered the time of LFA beginning.
+The time of entry to the CTR Tuřany is considered the time of LFA beginning.
 The time of LFA termination is considered when the outbound flight is commenced towards the destination aerodrome or the time of landing at LKTB.

 The reservation is not required for the single movements over the RWY not corresponding to the principle of LFA, i.e. e.g.: